An account on links between Finsler and Lorentz Geometries for Riemannian Geometers: Relativistic applications

 \begin{remark} Theorem \ref{t_escala_causal} can be used to get some different types of results for standard stationary spacetimes: \begin{enumerate}[(i)] \item As a first consequence, one can obtain some multiplicity results for lightlike geodesics (periodic or between two fixed points) of globally hyperbolic stationary spacetimes with arbitrary big arrival times.
 This follows using multiplicity results for Finsler metrics (see \cite{BiJa11,CJM10,CJM11}).
-Moreover, using the auxiliary product spacetime $((\R\times M)\times \R, g+dr^2)$, one can also obtain multiplicity results for timelike geodesics with prescribed proper time between a point an a vertical line of $(\R\times M,g)$.
+Moreover, using the auxiliary product spacetime $((\R\times M)\times \R, g+dr^2)$, one can also obtain multiplicity results for timelike geodesics with prescribed proper time between a point and a vertical line of $(\R\times M,g)$.
 Finally, using some results on convex boundaries for Finsler metrics in \cite{BCGS11}, it follows the existence of lightlike or timelike geodesics with prescribed proper time for stationary spacetimes with suitable boundaries (see \cite{CGS11}).

 \item Theorem \ref{t_escala_causal} can also be generalized to pre-Randers metrics, namely, Randers metrics as in \eqref{randers} with arbitrary $\omega$, this time with some subtleties as the slices $\{t_0\}\times M$ do not have to be necessarily spacelike (see \cite[\S 3.2]{HJ21}).
-This more general case has applications to the study of magnetic geodesics and also to strengthen results about the existence of $t$-periodic lightlike geodesics of stationary-complete spacetimes (see \cite[Cor.
-5.12]{HJ21}).
+This more general case has applications to the study of magnetic geodesics and also to strengthen results about the existence of $t$-periodic lightlike geodesics of stationary-complete spacetimes (see \cite[Corollary 5.12]{HJ21}).

 \item Observe that the Finsler metric $F^f$ in Corollary \ref{appRanders} has the same pregeodesics as $F$.
 Moreover, their distances are straightly related having the same triangular function $T(x,y,z)=d(x,y)+d(y,z)-d(x,z)$.
-As a further interplay between Lorentzian geometry and Finsler geometry, the maps which preserve this triangular function are called {\em almost isometries} and they can be identified with conformal maps of the spacetime that preserve $\partial_t$ (see \cite[Prop.
-4.7]{JLP15} for details).
+As a further interplay between Lorentz and Finsler geometries, the maps which preserve this triangular function are called {\em almost isometries} and they can be identified with conformal maps of the spacetime that preserve $\partial_t$ (see \cite[Proposition 4.7]{JLP15} for details).
 Moreover, the almost isometries have been characterized in terms of the semi-Lipschitz functions of $(M,F)$ (see \cite{CJ17,DJV20}). \end{enumerate}

 \end{remark}